weaviate/weaviate-io/developers/weaviate/current/configuration/backups.md

 Weaviate's Backup feature is designed to feel very easy to use and work natively with cloud technology.
 Most notably:

-* Neatless integration with widely-used cloud blob storage, such as AWS S3 or GCS
+* Seamless integration with widely-used cloud blob storage, such as AWS S3 or GCS
 * Backup and Restore between different storage providers
 * Single-command backup and restore from the REST API
 * Supports whole instance backups, as well as selecting specific classes
 * Zero downtimes & minimal effects for your users when backups are running
 * Easy Migrations to new environments

-_Note: The backup functionality was introduced in Weaviate `v1.15`_
+_Note: The backup functionality was introduced in Weaviate `v1.15`, but for single-node instances only.
+Support for multi-node backups was introduced in `v1.16`_

 # Configuration

 In order to perform backups, a backup provider module must be activated.
 Multiple backup providers can be active at the same time.
 Currently Weaviate supports the the `backup-s3`, `backup-gcs`, and `backup-filesystem` providers.
-Providers are well decoupled which makes it easy to add new ones in the future.
+Built on Weaviate's [module system](/developers/weaviate/current/configuration/modules.html), adding additional providers in the future is simple.

 All service-discovery and authentication-related configuration is set using environment variables.